mcnew/aguacate-swagger-demo/README.md

 }
 ```
 7. Execute [GET /colores](http://localhost:18080/#/color/get_colores) and see the result.

-## Add new REST service without restart

-Objetive:

-Deploy a new REST service at path

-1.

 # License
 View [license information](https://www.apache.org/licenses/LICENSE-2.0) for the software contained in this image.